-Board President Laura Sonnek was born and raised in southern Indiana and moved with her husband and young family to Homewood 12 years ago.
+Board President Laura Sonnek was born and raised in southern Indiana and moved with her husband and young family to Homewood in 2004.
 Laura enjoyed growing up on a small rural farm and can’t remember a time when she didn’t have animals in her life.
 Her love of all creatures was passed on to her from her mother.
 Together they took care of cats, dogs, hamsters, rabbits, chickens, ducks and even baby possums.

 Laura and her family have three of their own dogs, one cat, and a guinea pig.
 She and her family have a soft spot for bully breeds and Shepherd mixes.
 Her children especially love fostering puppies (they save the cleaning up after them part for mom and dad, though!).

 Jeanne Sweetwood currently lives in South Chicago Heights, Illinois with her family.
-Together with her husband and children, she has been fostering pets for the last 7 years.
+Together with her husband and children, she has been fostering pets since 2009.

 Small dogs are absolutely Jeanne’s passion.
 Jeanne is particularly dedicated to rehabilitating and finding homes for older adult dogs.
 “So many people overlook the older dogs,” she says. “not realizing how wonderful they actually are and not knowing that they have so much love to give.
 Plus, older dogs won’t chew up your furniture like puppies will!”